|

 he wrote:

-The commodity you have been seeking has recently arrived in
+The commodity you have been seeking has recently arrived

+the dried equivalent.
 More than one can be supplied if required.
-Please advise by return.

-went to the window and looked out.
-Good, it was already getting
+to the window and looked out.

-back the reply, for a gold piece.
+reply, for a gold piece.

 Prince Imrahil had just finished welcoming the King and Queen